syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/ToolTip.md

 ### TopLeft

-the ToolTip will be placed either above the Thumb in horizontal orientation or left of the Thumb in vertical orientation.
+The ToolTip will be placed either above the thumb in horizontal orientation or to the left of the thumb in vertical orientation.

 {% tabs %}